Funify Posts

 This means that the variable i starts at 0, increases by one each time, and keeps going as long as it is less than 5.
 During each step, console.log runs.
 As a result, the numbers 0, 1, 2, 3, and 4 are printed in order.

-C and Java use almost the same basic structure.
+C and Java use almost the same basic loop structure.
 That is why learning the idea of loops once makes it much easier to move to another language later.
-The details may change, but the logic stays very familiar.
+The details may change, but the logic stays familiar.
+Once you understand initialization, condition, update, and repeated body, you can recognize the same pattern in many places.

 There are several types of loops, but the two most common are the for loop and the while loop.
-A for loop is usually used when you already know how many times something should happen.
-For example, “Repeat this five times” or “Go through every item in this list.”
+A for loop is usually used when you already know how many times something should happen, or when you want to go through every item in a collection.
+For example, “Repeat this five times” or “Show every product in this list” are natural cases for a for loop.

 A while loop is different.
 It keeps running as long as a condition remains true.
 For example, if you turned the sentence “Keep using an umbrella while it is raining” into code, that would be a while loop.
 Once the rain stops, the loop stops too.